andriokha/phpdocs_generators/README.md

 **Pros**
 * Easy to use and automate
-* Full source code view

 **Cons**
-* Not playing well with programmatic (not object oriented) code. ie: functions on *.module files not documented or not linked
+* Not playing well with procedural code (not object oriented).
 * Default styling not great
 * Limited annotations support
-* Does not understand version control so we would need to iterate through branches, etc. via a script
+* No branch support
 * Fails on large codebases